Welcome to the JCU Cairns Community Garden webpage. Here you will find all the information you need about the garden and how you can get involved.

 JCU Community Garden Working Group

-The JCU Community Garden is governed by a Working Group.
-The purpose of the Working Group is to report to and provide direction and recommendations to the Dean of Research Infrastructure, who is responsible for the Environmental Research Complex (ERC) where the garden is located.
+The JCU Cairns Community Garden is governed by the Community Garden Working Group.
+The purpose of the Working Group is to report and provide recommendations to the Dean of Research Infrastructure, who is responsible for the Environmental Research Complex (ERC) where the garden is located.

 The Objectives of the Working Group are to: